Proffessor2008/-ccultoNG/README.md

 - Write unit tests for new functionality
 - Maintain existing code style and patterns
 - **For analysis modules**: Include statistical validation and false positive rate documentation
+- **For InfoSec Tools**: Ensure offline operation and clear error messaging

 ## 📜 License